Noraluk/crud-person/README.md

 # crud-person

 crud-person is a minimum features that can insert, update, read, delete person information.
-Moreover, it includes to get a user's location when inserting a person data, but user needs to allow google chrome to access a device's location.
+Moreover, it includes to get a user's location when inserting a person data, but user needs to allow the device to access its location.
 This repository has 3 applications with different frameworks to support the requirements

 ## Flutter